ACRC/HPC-community-docs/source/engineering/abaqus/single-node.md

     - Copy your Abaqus job file (`.inp`) and Fortran user subroutine (if using) into the same folder

 2. Update the number of processors to use (line 6)
+    - On BluePebble the maximum number of processors per standard node is 24
-    - On BluePebble and BlueCrystal, the maximum number of processors per node is 28
+    - On BlueCrystal the maximum number of processors per node is 28

 3. Update the time limit (line 7)
     - You should update this to however long you require for your Abaqus job.